discordjs/guide/guide/command-handling/adding-features.md

 1. A variable with the current timestamp.
 2. A variable that `.get()`s the Collection for the triggered command.
 3. A variable that gets the necessary cooldown amount.
 If you don't supply it in our command file, it'll default to 3.
-We then convert it to the proper amount of milliseconds.
+Afterwards, convert it to the proper amount of milliseconds.

 After that, create a simple if/else statement to check if the Collection has the author ID in it yet or not.